 Student Enrollment Demographics

-Coastal Carolina University is a NCAA Division I school and is a member of the Big South Conference.
-CCU has had a track record of athletic success in a variety of sports over the years.
-The university regularly competes with other Big South colleges and universities for the Sasser Cup, an award given to the school with the best record of athletic success for the year.
-CCU has won the cup nine times.
+The Chanticleers, or Chants wear the team colors of teal, bronze and black and participate in the NCAA Division I school and are members of the Big South Conference.
+The school has had a track record of athletic success in a variety of sports over the years and regularly competes with other Big South colleges and universities for the Sasser Cup, an award given to the school with the best record of athletic success for the year, which they have won nine times.

 The university offers men’s baseball, basketball, cross country, football, golf, track and field, soccer and tennis; and women’s softball, basketball, cross country, volleyball, golf, track and field, soccer and tennis.